Context:

 My responsibility was to define the product architecture that shaped model output into a usable decision system.

-Every market was framed as a question with a binary outcome: Yes / No or Team A / Team B.
+The first step to achieve this was to simplify the decision for users: every market was framed as a question with a binary outcome: Yes / No or Team A / Team B.

-• Standardised model output formatting
+• Standardised model output formatting for every market

 • Minimised comparing odds under time pressure